Many Students face struggles while writing the dissertation methodology, as it feels confusing and demanding.

 Make sure you investigate and mention alternative options to logically claim that what you did and how you did it is more relevant than what others have done in the same research area.
 This logic will warm up your readers towards your justification for your results (later in the findings chapter).

-When choosing sampling methods, one should select a sample population aligned with the methodology to be used.
-If you are not familiar, different sampling methods are used for different types of research.
+When selecting sampling methods, it is essential to choose a sample population that aligns with the methodology to be used.
+If you are not familiar, different sampling methods are used for various types of research.

 Be as accurate and dominant about your stance regarding your choice of sample and sampling technique as possible.
 Why?
 Because, among other reasons, the finding(s) you conclude from your research will ultimately be generalised back to your research population.

-For instance, if you used snowball sampling (used when the target population is difficult to identify and get to) technique but generalise your results to a population that’s so common (isn’t hard to get to, that is), it will totally negate your reason for using snowball sampling, to begin with.
+If you used snowball sampling (used when the target population is difficult to identify and get to), but generalise your results to a population that’s so common (isn’t hard to get to, that is), it will totally negate your reason for using snowball sampling, to begin with.

-Since you will be mentioning and/or referring to certain elements of your data collection tool (such as question item number 4 dealt with…) at least a few times in your methodology section, it’s important to provide that source (the tool) within an appendix.
+- Since you will be mentioning and/or referring to some aspects of your data collection tool (such as question item number 4 dealt with…) at least a few times in your methodology section, it’s essential to provide that source (the tool) within an appendix.

 Tip 10: Seek Expert Guidance When Needed